 Rights Management templates

 As soon as you activate the Azure Rights Management service, two default templates are available for you that restricts data access to users within your organization.
 You can use these templates to immediately help prevent data leaking from your organization.
 You can also supplement these default templates by configuring your own protection settings that apply more restrictive controls.

-The same templates can be selected from the Exchange admin center.
-For example, you can configure Exchange Online mail flow rules to use these templates because Exchange supports the Azure Rights Management technology:
+For example, from the Exchange admin center, you can configure Exchange Online mail flow rules to use these templates:

 For more information about the Azure Rights Management protection, see What is Azure Rights Management?

 Integration with end-user workflows for documents and emails

 Azure Information Protection integrates with end users' existing workflows when the Azure Information Protection client is installed.
 This client installs the Information Protection bar to Office applications, which we saw in the first picture that showed this bar in Word.
 The same Information Protection bar is added to Excel, PowerPoint, and Outlook.
 For example:

 This Information Protection bar makes it easy for end users to select labels for the correct classification.
 If required, labels can also be applied automatically to remove the guesswork for users, or to comply with your organization's policies.

 To classify and protect additional file types, and to support multiple files at once, users can right-click files or a folder from Windows File Explorer: